srisatyavinay/gaipl-ops-intellect/README.md

    - Get a snapshot of how the system is doing (mocked for now).
    - Spot potential issues early and fix them before they become big problems.
    - Keeps the platform stable and reliable with proactive checks.

+- **Leverage Enterprise Data**
+   - Allows the platform engineer to switch context using multiple enterprise data sources eg: jira, ServiceNow.
+   - Can get access to multiple sources of information on demand.

 ### **How It All Works Together**
 These features work as a team to make solving problems faster and easier.
 The AI gives smart suggestions, reports are automated, and data is at your fingertips.
 This means less manual work and more time to focus on fixing issues.